lucapinello/CRISPResso/README.md

 1) Download the setup file and decompress it
 2) Run the command: python setup.py install

+OR

+Alternatively if you have pip installed just run:

+pip install CRISPResso --verbose

 The Setup will try to install these software for you:

 1) Trimmomatic(tested with v0.32): http://www.usadellab.org/cms/?page=trimmomatic